AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-features.md

 The message quoting UI and logic structure are as follows:

-- `EaseChatMessageReplyView`: A custom View for the quoted message of the message bubble.
+- `EaseChatMessageReplyView`: The custom view for the quoted message.
-- `EaseChatExtendMessageReplyView`: A custom View for the reference message displayed above the bottom input box component.
+- `EaseChatExtendMessageReplyView`: The custom view for the quoted message displayed above the bottom input box component.
-- `EaseChatMessageReplyController`: Controls the display, hiding, scrolling, and other logic of reference functions.
+- `EaseChatMessageReplyController`: The controls for the display, hiding, scrolling, and other logic of the quoting feature.

 The quoting feature is enabled by default in `EaseChatConfig`, that is, the default value of `enableReplyMessage` is `true`.
 To disable this feature, set it to `false`.